Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

     formulation.
 The minimum cut is found by solving the maximum flow problem and extracting the constraint dual values.

+    Particularly, we can get the edges in the cutset by checking the non-zero dual values of the capacity constraints (the last constraints), with these, we can find the partions by checking the predecessors and successors vertices of these edges.

 |

 Code and Inputs